compass Explore next steps to improve your mental health. Get help for ADHD

 Understanding ADHD symptoms in women: A comprehensive guide

-Learn more below about how ADHD in women can be misunderstood or misinterpreted—and why it’s so important for women and girls to receive equal treatment for the symptoms of ADHD.
+Here, we explore how ADHD in women can be misunderstood or misinterpreted and why it’s so important for women and girls to receive equal notice and treatment for symptoms of ADHD.

 What Are the Types of ADHD?